 This stops the cooking process.
 Once the cabbage is cooled off go ahead and remove it from the water.

-We are going to place the wedges on a parchment-lined baking sheet and placing them into the freezer until they are fully frozen.
+We are going to place the wedges on a parchment-lined baking sheet and place them into the freezer until they are fully frozen.
 This will take about 12 hours for wedges and an hour or two for shredded cabbage.

 Once they are frozen you want to put them into a freezer-safe container or bag and make sure that they are sealed tightly to prevent moisture from getting in which will cause freezer burn.